 But what about environments that utilize both public and private cloud infrastructures though data isn’t shared between them?
 How do we categorize this scenario?

 A “multi-cloud environment” would be the right answer.
 These types of cloud environments differ from hybrids, as they suggest the presence and usage of many clouds without the guaranteed interoperability between them.
 Utilization of this emerging architecture is growing as it provides access to several service models within the cloud.
-According to Gartner, 70% of enterprises will be implementing a multi-cloud strategy by the end of this year.

 One common misconception when looking at hybrid vs multi-cloud infrastructures is that the two are mutually exclusive.
 The explicit definition of a multi-cloud environment, more than one, suggests that a hybrid cloud model is also indeed a multi-cloud model.
 However, the inverse is not always true.
 A multi-cloud configuration can be hybridized but it can also exist without the need for individual clouds to talk to each other.